rossgk2/AdobeSignJava8SDKEdits/README.md

 2. Extract the single folder that is inside the .zip.
 Let’s say it’s called “fldr”.

-3. Delete .project and .classpath from fldr.
+3. Delete .project and .classpath, which are Eclipse project configuration files, from "fldr".

 4. Replace the adobe-sign-java-sdk-1.1.1.jar.zip in fldr/build/libs with adobe-sign-java-sdk-1.1.1.jar from the build/libs folder of the already-modified SDK.